Tōshō Daimos

-Tōshō Daimos (闘将ダイモス, Tōshō Daimosu) is a Japanese anime television series produced by Toei Company and animated by Nippon Sunrise, directed by Tadao Nagahama as his last work.
-It is the third and final installment of the Robot Romance Trilogy, following Chōdenji Robo Combattler V and Chōdenji Machine Voltes V. It aired on TV Asahi and its affiliates from April 1, 1978, to January 27, 1979, consisting of 44 episodes.
+Tōshō Daimos (闘将ダイモス, Tōshō Daimosu) is a Japanese anime television series produced by Toei Company and animated by Nippon Sunrise.
+It is the third and final installment of the Robot Romance Series created by Sabuo Yatsude.
+It is directed by Tadao Nagahama as his last work with character designs by Yuki Hijiri.
+It aired on TV Asahi and its affiliates from April 1, 1978, to January 27, 1979, consisting of 44 episodes.

 Story

 After the destruction of their home world, the survivors of the planet Baam head towards Earth with the goal of negotiating the purchase of land for emigration.
 Unfortunately, during the negotiations, the leader of planet Baam is assassinated by his second in command and the delegation from Earth is framed for the murder.
 In the ensuing chaos, Doctor Isamu Ryūzaki of the Earth delegation is shot and killed.

 Shortly after the disastrous end of the talks, the Baam began a campaign of terror against Earth.
 The only thing standing between the Earthlings and annihilation is the transforming, karate-using super robot, Daimos and its pilot, Kazuya Ryūzaki, but that changes when he meets and falls in love with a mysterious girl named Erika, who turns out to be the daughter of the deceased Baam leader.
 Over the course of their struggles to reunite, Kazuya and Erika each learn that the other's people are not all evil, but also that their own people are not all good.